malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * Understanding how to construct a distributed multi-system architecture is also necessary when considering the need to emulate multiple systems of processing - eg: habitual action vs planning, habitual prediction vs bayesion inference, memory interactions.
 * Learning, in particular, can get much harder in this architecture.
 * So it needs a solid theoretical foundation.

+**Visceral Loop**:
+* One goal for building a theory of AMC is to prove that it leads to the _visceral loop_ phenomenon.
+The simplistic reductionist architecture above is unlikely to achieve that.
+Reason being, the visceral loop is an artefact of a fully integrated distributed architecture.
+When the AMC process executes within the same system that also executes all other processes, then it becomes necessary to maintain a trajectory cache of recent thought so that the AMC process can access it post-hoc.
+And a effective attention mechanism is required in order to enable the AMC process to take over when needed.
+* So to fully emulate a visceral loop, this solution needs to be extended to an inline architecture.

 # References